 4.c: What are the impacts on applicants, users and related parties from a process that lacks predictability?

-4.d: Any other issues related to this overarching theme:
+4.d: Any other issues related to this overarching subject:

 Subject 5.
 Community engagement in new gTLD application processes.

 The subject of community engagement was not anticipated by the New gTLD Subsequent Procedures Discussion Group to require any type of policy development specific to New gTLDs.
 This issue is not isolated to New gTLDs, and as such, steps to increase opportunities for community engagement or outreach have already been implemented.
 For instance, the GNSO PDP Manual requires that outreach to Supporting Organizations (SOs), Advisory Committees (ACs), Stakeholder Groups, and Constituencies be conducted at certain intervals to ensure they are aware of the issue being discussed.
 In addition, many of the SOs and ACs maintain liaisons between their groups to ensure they remain informed and are able to communicate concerns back and forth.
 Beyond these proactive engagement measures, the PDP process is open and transparent, so any member of the community is welcome to participate.
 As well, the implementation of New gTLD policy via the AGB, allowed for participation from any aspect of the community, and this is expected to be the case for any subsequent implementation activities.
 Recognizing that no matter how much planning and coordination is done at the policy development and policy implementation stages, there will always be unforeseen issues, and these issues should be dealt with in a predictable fashion.